wanderyum/miscellaneous/DataViewer/README.md

 # Data Viewer

-This is a simple python script that plots and shows the fluorescent curve with interactively using tkinter and matplotlib.
+This is a simple python script that plots and shows the fluorescent curve interactively using tkinter and matplotlib.

+### Requirements
+- Python3
+- tkinter
+- numpy
+- matplotlib
+- pandas

 ### Usage
+1. Make the script executable by `chmod +x DataViewer`
-Put your csv file named *data.csv* in the folder of **DataViewer** and run the script.
+2. Put your csv file named *data.csv* in the folder of **DataViewer** and run the script by `./DataViewer`.